elit-software/login-screen/README.md

 To compile/run the iOS application:
 * open the Xcode Workspace Login.xcworkspace
 * select the Login iOS scheme
 * Run by pressing Play or by pressing [Cmd + R]

+To compile/run the Inter iOS application:
+* open the Xcode Workspace Login.xcworkspace
+* select the InterAppLogin scheme
+* Run by pressing Play or by pressing [Cmd + R]

 To compile/run the macOS application: